-- a) Utility bills The majority of natural gas consumption data for the reporting period is evidenced by monthly utility bills. - b) Meter readings Where utility bills are not available, gas consumption is evidenced using opening and closing meter readings, converted into kWh using this formula: (Meter read1.0226439.2)/3.6 - c) Estimations SCC: In the absence of availability of utility bills, meter readings, or reliable data, missing time periods are estimated centrally using the following estimation technique: Total data collected for that location is divided into the number of days we have data for to derive an average daily figure.
-This average figure is then applied to the missing time periods.
-So, if coverage is for the first 11 months of the year (1st January to 30th November 2021), we divide total energy figure by 333 days and multiply by 365 to estimate the missing time period.
-E.g. Site A has 100 kWh for 11 months = 100/333 = 0.3003 per day.
-Then multiply by 365 days (12 months) to estimate full year data i.e. 0.3003 x 365 days = 109.10 kWh for the full year.
+- a) Direct meter readings Where available, gas consumption is evidenced using opening and closing meter readings (cubic meters) every month as calculated by smart meters, converted into kWh using this formula: (Meter read1.0226439.2)/3.6. - b) Utility bills Where direct meter readings are not available, natural gas consumption data for the reporting period is evidenced by monthly utility bills.
+Values in cubic meters are converted into kWh using the formula: (Meter read1.0226439.2)/3.6 - c) Estimations SCC: In the absence of availability of utility bills, meter readings, or reliable data, missing time periods are estimated centrally using the following estimation technique: Total data collected for that location is divided into the number of days we have data for to derive an average daily figure.
+This average daily figure is then applied to the missing time periods.
+So, if coverage is for the first 11 months of the year (1st January to 30th November 2022), we divide total energy figure by 334 days and multiply by 365 to estimate the missing time period.
+E.g. Site A has 100 kWh for 11 months = 100/334 = 0.2994 per day.
+Then multiply by 365 days (12 months) to estimate full year data i.e. 0.2994 x 365 days = 109.28 kWh for the full year.
 Where entire sites are missing data for gas consumption, usage will be estimated based on the usage in other sites with available data.
 Total usage will be divided by the dough trays produced for the same period then applied to the dough trays produced in the sites with missing gas consumption data.